caelyndovey/comp20-cdovey/butwehavethepower/README.md

 Lab 5 - Comp 20
 README

-1. Identify what aspects of the work have been correctly implemented and what have not.
+1. All aspects have been completed
-2. Identify anyone with whom you have collaborated or discussed the assignment.
+2. No collaborators besides Piazza questions
-3. Say approximately how many hours you have spent completing the assignment.
+3. Spend appx.
+2 hours on this assignment.